backdrop-contrib/atomium/README.md

    This hook allows you to define simply a component.
  - hook_atomium_definition_form_hook().

-   This hook allows you to define one or multiple components in a Drupal form.
+   This hook allows you to define one or multiple components in a Backdrop form.

 For a better understanding and examples, see the [atomium.api.php](https://github.com/ec-europa/atomium/blob/7.x-1.x/atomium/atomium.api.php) file.